Christinakeke/Soooo-expensive/docs/index.md

 ## 📈 Exploratory Data Analysis

 In the second part of our study, we take steps closer to every country.
+We investigate the correlation between exchange rate and inflation in each country by using OLS regression.
+We will visualize the correlation by using best-fit line and Pearson correlation coefficient.

 <details>
   <summary><strong><u>China</u></strong></summary>